web-platform-tests/interop/2026/selection-process.md

 will be published as the Interop team.

-Confidentiality does not prevent participating organizations from sharing their own priorities or roadmaps outside of the Interop program.
+Confidentiality does not prevent participating organizations from sharing their own priorities or roadmaps, as distinct from positions in the proposal selection process.

 ### Prior to Proposal Submission